Hiroshi Tanahashi: Consejo Mundial de Lucha Libre (2005, 2010–2013)

-Total Nonstop Action Wrestling (2006, 2008)
+Total Nonstop Action Wrestling / Impact Wrestling (2006, 2008, 2023)

 He debuted in the United States with TNA on January 14, 2006, at Final Resolution, where he was defeated by A.J.
 Styles.
 He was also featured in a match against Roderick Strong that was taped for Xplosion a few days later.

-Tanahashi returned to TNA in 2008 for an excursion and on the October 30 episode of Impact! lost in a tag team match with Volador Jr. against The Motor City Machine Guns (Alex Shelley and Chris Sabin).
+Tanahashi returned to TNA in 2008 for an excursion and on the October 30 episode of Impact! lost in a tag team match with Volador Jr. against Motor City Machine Guns (Alex Shelley and Chris Sabin).
 After the match, they were berated by Sheik Abdul Bashir.
 On the November 6 episode of Impact!, Tanahashi teamed with Volador again in a four-way ladder match for number one contendership for Beer Money's TNA World Tag Team Championship against Team 3D (Brother Devon and Brother Ray), Matt Morgan and Abyss and The Latin American Xchange (Hernandez and Homicide), which Morgan and Abyss won.
 At Turning Point, Tanahashi participated in a 10-man X Division seeding match where he came fourth.
 Following the announcement of his IWGP Heavyweight title match against Mutoh, Tanahashi cancelled the rest of his TNA dates to return to NJPW full-time.

+At Multiverse United on March 30, Tanahashi returned to Impact where he defeated Mike Bailey.
+Tanahashi returned for the subsequent event, Multiverse United 2 on August 20, facing Alex Shelley for the Impact World Championship, in a losing effort.

+All Elite Wrestling (2022–2025)

+On May 5, 2022 New Japan announced an event along with All Elite Wrestling (AEW), called Forbidden Door, to take place on June 26.
+On the June 1 episode of Dynamite, Tanahashi made a surprise appearance to reveal himself as the opponent of AEW World Champion CM Punk, where the match was scheduled for Forbidden Door.
+However, Punk was announced to be injured, although not vacating the championship.
+Therefore, at NJPW's Dominion, Tanahashi defeated Hirooki Goto to earn a match against Jon Moxley for the interim championship at the event.
+At the event, Tanahashi was defeated by Moxley.On June 25, 2023 at Forbidden Door, Tanahashi unsuccessfully challenged MJF for the AEW World Championship.
+On June 30, 2024 at Forbidden Door, Tanahashi teamed with The Acclaimed (Anthony Bowens and Max Caster), losing to The Elite (Kazuchika Okada, Matthew Jackson, and Nicholas Jackson).
+On May 25, 2025 at Double or Nothing, Tanahashi made a surprise appearance, where he helped Brody King, Tomohiro Ishii, and the Paragon fend off the Don Callis Family.
+On August 24, 2025 at Forbidden Door, Tanahashi wrestled his final match in the United Kingdom, teaming with Golden Lovers (Kenny Omega and Kota Ibushi), Darby Allin, and Will Ospreay to defeat Death Riders (Jon Moxley and Claudio Castagnoli), Gabe Kidd, and The Young Bucks (Matt Jackson and Nick Jackson) in a Lights Out Steel Cage match.